Interconnection

 The purpose of this consultation was to invite the views of interested parties on the following:

-• The continued applicability of the existing Moyle and East West Interconnector Access Rules and charging Methodology up to the date of I-SEM Go Live.
+• The continued applicability of the existing Moyle and East West Interconnector Access Rules and charging methodology up to the date of I-SEM go live

 Documents relating to this consultation can be found below:

-European Network Code Consultations
+European Network Code Consultations Ireland-UK Long Term Capacity Splitting Rules

 This consultation concerned the regional TSO proposal for the Long-Term Capacity Splitting Rules Methodology for the IU Capacity Calculation Region, in accordance with Article 10 of the Commission Regulation (EU) 2016/1719 of 26 September 2016 establishing a guideline on forward capacity allocation.